Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage and likes to share its mysteries, culture & current issues.

 Dunhuang and Silk Road

-Dunhuang dance was well received by audiences not just in China, but also abroad for its elegant movements and images.
-It has also developed into more of a theatrical performance, which in some dances include acrobatic performance.
+Dunhuang dance was well received by audiences not just in China but also abroad for its elegant movements and images.
+It has now developed into a theatrical performance that includes acrobatic performance for some of the repertoire.

-Barongan is a dance with the strong elements of trance and worship and originates from Central Java, Indonesia.
-It spreads to neighboring Malaysia in a slightly different dance form and performed in its southern state of Johor.
+Barong is a dance with strong elements of trance and worship and originates from Central Java, Indonesia.
+It spreads to neighboring Malaysia in a slightly different dance form and is performed in its southern state of Johor.

-However, this dance is more prominent as a dance drama in the Indonesian island of Bali.
-The dance re-enacted the battle between the demon queen, Rangda and the lion, Barong, a fight between good and evil.
+However, this dance is more prominent as a dance drama on the Indonesian island of Bali.
+The dance re-enacted the battle between the lion, Barong, and the demon queen, Rangda - a fight between good and evil.

-Unable to fight off the powerful black magic troops, Erlangga enlisted the help of Barong, a lion-like creature, and king of the good spirits.
+Unable to fight off the powerful black magic troops, Erlangga enlisted the help of Barong, a lion-like creature and king of good spirits.
 After several magic spells and fights, Barong finally won the battle forcing Rangda to retreat to the jungle.

-It is said that during this dance, the dancers will go into a trance and if they are weak, can easily get hurt.
-So, before the dance, a priest will offer prayer and blessing to all the sacred items, especially Barong and Rangda's masks.
+During this dance, the dancers will go into a trance and if they are weak, can easily get hurt.
+So, a priest will offer prayer and blessing to all the sacred items, especially Barong and Rangda's masks prior to the dance.

 Before the British ruled Malaya (the old name for Malaysia), it was under the Portuguese and then the Dutch.
 But it was only the state of Melaka that was occupied by the Portuguese and the Dutch, as it was the wealthiest and the most progressive of all the states then.